SkroxiousDM/SkroxiousDM/docs/3.Classes/Hunter.md

 ### Stunning Blows
 At 9th level, your attacks are designed to bring a foe down without killing them.
 Use your bonus action when making an attack roll; on a hit, instead of doing damage, the target must make a Constitution saving throw against the attack roll total.
 On a failure it becomes stunned.
 The creature can repeat the saving throw at the end of each of its turns, ending the effect on a success.

-## Ironsworn

-The work of the Iron Pact is never done, which places great demands on its agents, the Ironsworn.
-The pact was created by elves at the time of Symbaroum’s downfall, and after a long time in the shadows its members are on the move again, trying to stop the spreading darkness.
-Davokar must never awaken, and it won’t, if the Ironsworn can help it.

-Nowadays, the Iron Pact recruits new agents from all origins and cultures; anyone sympathetic to the struggle is tested in a series of both physical and moral challenges.
-Those who make it with both life and loyalty intact are invited to swear the Iron Oath.
-After that follows a time of training and further testing before initiates become true members of the Pact – agents devoted to the fight against Corruption.

-### Agile Combat
-Your armor class when you wear no armor is equal to 10 plus twice your Dexterity modifier.

-### Lore of the Wild
-You gain proficiency with the Animal Handling and Nature skills.

-### Loremaster
-You are proficient in the spoken and written forms of Symbaroum and know many things about those ancient people.
-The character is educated and well-versed in the ways of the world: its cultures, its history, languages and artifacts.
-For centuries heroes, monsters and kingdoms have come and gone, leaving behind powerful items and secret texts.
-This ability represents knowledge about such objects.
-Through extensive studies a character with this ability knows not only the story of an object but also its properties and applications.
-- At 2nd level, you can attempt an Intelligence (Investigation) check to determine the properties of a magic item.
-On a success, if it is a magic item, you learn its properties and how to use them, whether it requires attunement to use, and how many charges it has, if any.
-You learn whether any spells are affecting the item and what they are.
-If the item was created by a spell, you learn which spell created it.
-The DC is dependent on the kind of magic item: common (DC 10), uncommon (DC 13), rare (DC 16), very rare (DC 19), legendary (DC 22).
-Additionally, you are proficient in both human languages (Ambrian and Barbarian).
-- At 3rd level, your understanding of artifacts is extensive enough that you are not as affected by their corruptive power.
-You may reduce your cost of a single artifact’s permanent Corruption by 1, to a minimum of 1 Corruption.
-- At 5th level, you may cast spells of a level equal to or lower than half your proficiency bonus directly from scrolls and such parchments.
-You gain advantage on saving throws against magical effects.

-### Sniper
-At 5th level, your ranged weapon attacks have extraordinary precision.
-When a creature takes damage from such an attack, it must make a Constitution saving throw.
-On a failure, its speed becomes zero until the end of its next turn.
-The DC is equal to 8 + your Dexterity modifier + your proficiency bonus or the damage, whichever is higher.

-At 7th level, you score a critical hit with a ranged weapon on a natural result of 19 or 20.

-At 9th level, you double your ability modifier for damage with a ranged weapon.

 ## Monster Hunter

 #### Monster Hunting Societies